André Villas-Boas: Racing record

+Complete WRC results

 Personal life

 In 2004, Villas-Boas married Joana Maria Noronha de Ornelas Teixeira, with whom he now has two daughters, Benedita (born August 2009), Carolina (born October 2010) and a son, Frederico (born May 2015).
-He speaks English fluently, having been taught by his paternal grandmother Margaret Kendall, whose mother moved to Portugal from Cheadle, Greater Manchester, England, to start a wine business.
+He speaks English fluently, having been taught by his paternal grandmother Margaret Kendall, whose mother moved to Portugal from Cheadle, Stockport, England, to start a wine business.
 Her brother Douglas Kendall served as a wing commander for the Royal Air Force during the Second World War.

 His paternal great-uncle José Rui Villas-Boas was the Viscount of Guilhomil, a title initially bestowed on his father José Gerado Villas-Boas by King Carlos I in 1890.

 Villas-Boas' brother João Luís de Pina Cabral Villas-Boas is a Portuguese stage and television actor.
 He had a bit-part in the costume drama Mistérios de Lisboa (Mysteries of Lisbon).